Restoration Australia | Starts Sunday at 7.40pm

 - The Mercury, Hobart, Wednesday 17 June 1908.

 When we purchased the property in October 2011, it was in a pretty derelict state.
 We have restored the buildings, with architect Christy Bryar designing a simple yet striking glass and steel addition that connects the two existing cottages.
-Besides this newly-built 'invisible link', the original buildings - while structurally improved - retain their rustic feel, with original features, materials and weathered surfaces.
+Besides this newly-built glass link, the original buildings - while structurally improved - retain their rustic feel, with original features, materials and weathered surfaces.
 Our vision was to keep it much the way we found it: well worn, with all the character and age that a 160+ year old property contains.

 Dale outside the main cottage, pre-restoration.